puthurr/tika/README.md

 The extension of the resulting is taken from OcrImageFormatName which default to png.
 To change the extension
 ```--header "X-Tika-PDFOcrImageFormatName:jpg"```

+#### Office Parser new configuration(s)

+- **IncludeSlideShowEmbeddedResources** : for PPT Office documents, by default, images are extracted at the slideshow level.
+Setting this flag to false extracts the images at the slide level.

 #### Azure Blob Storage support for unpacking (tika-server)
 The unpack feature produces an archive response which you can expand and process.